Extract from the letters of Witcher Rilandrus of Lettenhove, Griffin School, to Witcher Vesemir of Kaer Morhen, Wolf School, Summer of 1229:

 “A year, Jaskier,” Geralt agrees quietly.

 He climbs onto Roach, and rides out of the gates without looking back.
 If he does he knows he’ll never leave.
 The guards are all at the gate to see him off, and call encouragement and wishes for safe travels as he passes over the drawbridge he’s walked over too many times.
 The long earth ramp that leads down to the village and the split off to the fields is gentle to Roach, and he makes his way to the road that leads down to the valley and the passage beyond.
 He said his goodbyes to the people there earlier, and baked one last set of loaves with Antonia early in the predawn light.
-He gave her the recipe for Lambert’s peasant loaf in exchange for her sweetbread.
+He gave her the recipe for Lambert’s peasant loaf written out in his own hand in exchange for her sweetbread in hers, a small token of familial love.

 Geralt turns Roach and follows the road that leads away from the village, passing on into the great swell of greenery beyond.
 The pollen is gone, the time for it passed, so it’s a peaceful ride as he reaches the clearings for the harvest.
 He rides through the fields of the valley, seeing the spinning girls at their work in the shade of the forest, safe and happy.
 They wave to him as he passes, calling greetings of, “White Wolf, safe travels!”